 While most of us can remember the song, we may not realize the historical significance of it.

 The 1970s were a time of massive change.
-The Vietnam War was still going on, hippies were starting to change the American landscape, and the world was starting to become more urbanized.
+The Vietnam War was still ongoing, hippies were starting to change the American landscape, and the world was becoming more urbanized.

 The Isley Brothers had a song called Shout’, and it was revolutionary.
-It wasn’t just about the fact that it was a great song, but that it was the first time in history a black man sang a pop hit.
+It wasn’t just wasn’t the fact that it was a great song, but a black man sang a pop hit for the first time in history.

-While there have been other songs that have done the same, Shout’ was the first, and it opened the floodgates for other black artists.
+While other songs have done the same, Shout’ was the first, and it opened the floodgates for other black artists.

 Today, Shout’ is still relevant.
-Black artists are still struggling to find success in the mainstream, and Shout’ is an anthem for those who are doing it themselves.
+Black artists still struggle to succeed in the mainstream, and Shout’ is an anthem for those doing it themselves.

-This song was released in 1953, and it was recorded by the legendary country artist, Johnny Cash.
-He was at the height of his career back then, and he was ready to take the world by storm.
+This song was released in 1953, and the legendary country artist, Johnny Cash, recorded it.
+He was at the height of his career then and ready to take the world by storm.

 He was a powerful singer, and his lyrics were powerful as well.
 The song, A Horse With No Name, is a story of a man who struggles to find peace and redemption.

 While it is a sad song, it is uplifting at the same time.
-It is the story of a man who is lost and trying to find his way.
-He sees the world and its beauty, but he is trapped by his own desires.
+It is the story of a lost man trying to find his way.
+He sees the world and its beauty, but his desires trap him.

-It is a very powerful song that has had a huge impact on the world.
+It is a very powerful song that has greatly impacted the world.

 Frequently asked question

-A: I love the song “My Girl” by TLC.
-When it comes to throwback songs, it’s got to be “My Girl.”
+A: I love the song “My Girl” by “LC.
+Whe” it comes to throwback songs, it’s got to bitsy Girl.”

-Q: If you had to sing a classic, what would it be?
+Q: “What would it be if you had to sing a classic?

 Q: Tell me a story about one of your throwbacks.

-A: I was working on a shoot with the singer-songwriter, Leighton Meester, and we were in her home recording some songs.
+A: I was working on a shoot with the singer-songwriter Leighton Meester, and we were in her home recording some songs.
 She gave me some new vinyl records and asked me to pick my favorite.
-I chose “My Girl” by TLC, and when I got home I listened to it and fell in love with it again.
+I chose “My Girl” by “LC, and “when I got home, I listened to it and fell in love with it again.

 Q: What do you want people to remember you by?

-A: The fact that I have a big smile on my face, and that I am very outgoing and positive.
+A: I have a big smile on my face, and I am very outgoing and positive.

 Q: Tell me a fun fact about you.